nikhilm/cleanup/README.md

 Cleanup will be my entry for the May 2009 game contest on [CodeChef](http://www.codechef.com)

-src/test.html is the file you would want to open in your browser once you clone the repository.
+src/index.html is the file you would want to open in your browser once you clone the repository.

-Click on the canvas ( black rectangle ) to watch things happen.

 Use the arrow keys to move the center right chef, the other stationary chefs are the plates you've to collect.